jlszn/goose-game/README.md

 (un)expected behaviour to handle:

 - DONE check if name doesn't yet exist
-- ? check if moving input is correct, else give a hint: "To move a player type "Move name""
+- DONE check if moving input is correct, else give a hint: "To move a player type "Move name""
-- ? check if "move $name" is a registered name
+- DONE check if "move $name" is a registered name
-- ? check if it's the turn of the user from the input, else give user a hint
+- DONE check if it's the turn of the user from the input, else give user a hint
 - NOT DONE add comments

 additional features if we still have time tomorrow: